 To find out, the researchers recruited 62 participants ages 19-77 and asked them to record their daily caffeine consumption for seven days.
 The average was 170.8 milligrams per day, while the highest was 643.6 milligrams per day, or roughly 6.5 cups of brewed java — well above the “safe” recommended maximum of 400mg per day.
 (Nearly 15 percent of the study participants reported drinking more than 400mg per day.)

 Researchers then put the participants through a series of uncomfortable tests using heat and pressure, recording how long they tolerated the pain before pressing a button to end the trial.
 The result, according to their paper: “greater self-reported daily caffeine consumption was significantly associated with higher heat pain threshold, higher heat pain tolerance and higher pressure-pain threshold.”
 Each additional 100mg of daily caffeine consumed, for example, was associated with a 0.5 degree Celsius (0.9 degrees Fahrenheit) increase in heat pain threshold.

 Altering pain processing

 Previous studies have shown that caffeine blocks receptors for the neurotransmitter adenosine, which interferes with pain-signaling.
-This study “provides novel evidence suggesting that greater levels of habitual dietary caffeine consumption may alter the nociceptive [related to the body’s primary pain receptors] processing of pain signals,” the authors write.
+This study “provides novel evidence suggesting that greater levels of habitual dietary caffeine consumption may alter the nociceptive [related to the body’s primary pain receptors] processing of pain signals,” the authors wrote.
 Further studies are needed, they note, to examine related questions.
 For instance, what about caffeine tolerance due to regular use?
 And what are the competing or synergistic effects of tobacco, alcohol or illicit drug use?
-“Such work could shed new light on the potential health-promoting benefits of a diet that includes appropriate amounts of regular caffeine consumption, particularly in relation to pain management,” the paper concludes.
+“Such work could shed new light on the potential health-promoting benefits of a diet that includes appropriate amounts of regular caffeine consumption, particularly in relation to pain management,” the paper concluded.